nvimdev/dope/README.md

 ```

 A nice structure right ?
 Looks complicated ?
-You can delete any folder except core and keymap modules. the rule of `modules`
+You can delete any folder except core and keymap modules. the

-you can delete folders in modules. and create folder with your favorite name, but your must create `plugins.lua` and register
+rule of `modules` you can delete folders in modules. and create folder with your favorite name, but you must

-your plugins in this file by using cosynvim api.
+create `plugins.lua` and register your plugins in this file by using cosynvim api.

 ## Usage